jbuc/obsidian-curator/docs/criteria-engine-design.md

 1. Should actions be able to run sequentially even when a move occurs?
 2. Do we need condition templates (e.g., quick “Has tag” buttons) for usability?
 3. How to surface validation errors for deeply nested groups?
-4. Should filters support time-based comparators (created date, modified date)?
+4. Should criteria support time-based comparators (created date, modified date)?

 ## Sample Rules
-`docs/filter-engine-sample.json` contains a rule set that mirrors the UI mockup shared earlier:
+`docs/criteria-engine-sample.json` contains a rule set that mirrors the UI mockup shared earlier:

 - Top-level `all` group requiring a date-like filename and a folder containing `project`.
 - Nested `any` and `all` groups to demonstrate combination logic.
 - Actions stack move + template application + rename prefix + tag removal.

-Load the file, copy the JSON into the settings panel, and enable the filter engine to test-drive the workflow.
+Load the file, copy the JSON into the settings panel, and enable the criteria engine to test-drive the workflow.

 ## Next Steps
 1. Define the comparator/action enums and their serialization format. ✅ (`filter/filterTypes.ts`)